-Exactly the sort of man you didn’t want to bump into, so she didn’t know why the hulking creature of species she didn’t recognize suddenly collided with him; he appeared to have been running for some reason.
-That would have been bad enough, but then, as Lelti and Storm watched, both of them were thrown forward by the inertia, crashing into two young Bajoran woman and a Starfleet man who had just been getting out of his chair, sending five bodies sprawling to the floor.
+Which was when, right in front their eyes, a hulking creature of species she didn’t recognize who'd been running into the place for some reason collided into him.
+That would have been bad enough, but then, as they watched, both of them were thrown forward by the inertia, crashing into two young Bajoran woman and a Starfleet man who had just been getting out of his chair, sending five bodies sprawling to the floor.

 The Orion was the first up, and he grabbed the individual responsible and shook him, yelling something incomprehensible, thought presumably along the lines of his needing to watch where he was going.
 The Bajoran girls lay in a daze.
 The Starfleet officer scrambled to his feet and showed that organization’s courage by daring to place a hand on the Orion.
 “Calm down,” he urged.
 “It was just an accident.”

-The Orion was halfway through yelling something else when Kolana abruptly appeared, and had both hands on him, which made Lelti relax; between the two of them the two officers could probably subdue him if need be.
+This resulted in another spate of yelling, during which Kolana abruptly appeared, and had both hands on him, which made Lelti relax; the two officers combined could probably subdue him if need be.
 “You’re not injured, I don’t think,” said Kolana, though she pulled out her tricorder to make sure.
 A moment later she turned her attention to the two Bajorans, who were now also getting back on their feet.
 “Not so good for you, m’am,” she said to one of them, a blonde kid in a silly-looking scarlet jumpsuit.
 “Do you want to go to the Infirmary?”